tiffdawn15/HK-Backend/planning/planning.md

     Goal for this project:
     - Trying to recreate a news site and add helpful resources for people that would like to contribute.

+Accomplishments:
+- Monday:
+    - Solved a terrible error that was caused by updating my OS to Catalina.
+    - Now that I have updated Mongo the data directory
+    - Run the below command every time to run mongod
+    - Run mongod --dbpath ~/mongo/db